sploid/plate_recognition/README.md

 * Visual Studio 2012 - norm
 * Visual Studio 2013 - norm
 * mingw-g++ - norm
-* Android NDK - not tested yet, but should support
+* Android NDK r9b - norm

 Dependencies
 -------
 * OpenCV for image processing
 * Qt for interaction with the OS

-Recognition library depends only on OpenCV
+Recognition library depends only on OpenCV.

 Build with qmake
 -------